Readers click on your post title but leave the post immediately without reading it.

 This is the magic formula for me.

-Whenever I stuck to start writing a post, I just asked three question to myself.
+Whenever I stuck to start writing a post, I just asked three questions to myself.
 Then start writing the post introduction.
 Those three questions are –

 - Why do I want to write this post?
 (Reason for writing the post)